ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 35 YouTube Shorts still not hidden

 Use the `Hide Shorts components` and `Navigation buttons` patches to hide YouTube shorts.
-In the YouTube settings, enable:
+In the YouTube ReVanced settings, enable:

 - `Shorts > Hide Shorts in feed`
 - `General > Navigation buttons > Hide Shorts button`

-## 36 Audio track menu is missing

-Change to iOS TV in `Miscellaneous > Spoof video streams`

-## 37 Videos are playing with AI translated audio

-Change to iOS TV spoofing (item `36`), then enable `Force original audio` in `Video` settings